dady8889/Onova.Publisher/README.md

 # Onova.Publisher - Like Squirrel but Simpler™
 [![Version](https://img.shields.io/nuget/v/Onova.Publisher.svg)](https://nuget.org/packages/Onova.Publisher)

-It has been years since Squirrel.Windows was deprecated, with no real modern replacement.
+It has been years since Squirrel.Windows had been deprecated, without a modern replacement.
-This project aims to replace the basic functionality of Squirrel.Windows.
+This project aims to provide the basic functionality of Squirrel.Windows.
-The basis of this project is the great [Onova update library](https://github.com/Tyrrrz/Onova), which provides seamless updating of your application.
+We build upon the [Onova update library](https://github.com/Tyrrrz/Onova), which provides seamless update process for your application.
-However, Onova is unaware of how the application got installed on the computer.
+One of Onova's upsides is the unawareness of how the application has been installed.
-This fact can be an upside for some, but having different installer/updater can be cumbersome.
+However, to make the process of installing and updating as intuitive as possible, it is useful to make them depend on each other.

 ## Introduction

 **Onova.Publisher is a tool that allows you to create new packages directly from Visual Studio Package Manager Console.**
-The package will be targeted for the [Onova WebPackageResolver](https://github.com/Tyrrrz/Onova#webpackageresolver).
+The package will be targeted for usage by [WebPackageResolver](https://github.com/Tyrrrz/Onova#webpackageresolver).
 Publisher also takes care of creating the manifest file, which is consumed by the updater.

 The most important part is the installer - in comparison to Squirrel, which packed the latest version of your application into the installer itself, Onova.Publisher packs only the information necessary to download the latest version from your deployment server.
 This type of installer is also known as a web installer.
-The upsides and downsides are obvious, the installer is small and you don't need to update it every time you update your app (also, it made the programming a lot simpler).
+The major upsides are that the installer is small and you don't need to update it with your app.

 **Like Squirrel, Onova.Publisher builds an installer which will install your application to the local appdata folder, without needing admin privileges.**

-Enough talking, let us show you what we got.

 ## Documentation
 The only **requirement** for Onova.Publisher to work is that your project **targets .NET 5** *(actually, it may work for other .NET Core versions but I have not tested it)*.

 Let us assume you have built and dotnet published your app into the *\publish* folder of your solution.
 Select your startup project as the default project in the Package Manager Console.
-Now, let's check out the Onova.Publisher command:

 ```
 PM> Onova.Publisher -h